garanguillory/G19-GaranGuillory/README.md

 An exhilarting matching game!
 Users must match the state flag to the corresponding state.
 There are six state options (three on each side of the flag).
+User will receive automatic confirmation of an incorrect/correct answer.
+At game's end, the user will see a results page of correct/incorrect answers.

 ##Technologies Utilized